Jhajha railway station

 Jhajha Station, station code JAJ, is the railway station serving the city of Jhajha in the Jamui district in the Indian state of Bihar.
 The Jhajha railway station is the easternmost station on the mainline section of the Danapur division of the East Central Railway zone.
 Jhajha Station is connected to metropolitan area of India by Howrah–Delhi main line via Patna–Mughalsarai section.
 It is located at 24°46′21″N 86°23′11″E and has an average elevation of 143 m.
 It is located in front of a large red soil hill and is surrounded many forests.
-The station has scenic beauty.
+The station has "pristine beauty".

 History

 The first rail track between Howrah and Delhi was via what was later named as Sahibganj loop and the first through train on the route was run in 1864.
 The Kiul–Patna sector was ready around 1862.The 'Shorter Main Line' on the Delhi–Calcutta route (via Jhajha, Patna) is in place with the completion of the section from Raniganj to Kiul.

 The Jhajha–Kiul section was electrified in 1997–98 and the Narganjo–Jhajha section was electrified in 1998–99.